UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/NEMOdocuments.rst

 NEMO Documents
 ===============

+The following is a list of documents we use for our NEMO simulations.
+Many are locked to current/past lab members only.

 `Setting up a new NEMO 3.6 Experiment on Graham: Flowchart <https://lucid.app/lucidchart/81024a6b-ac08-4921-930d-fe0ccc99a41d/view?page=0_0#>`_

 `Setting up a new NEMO 3.6 Experiment on Graham: document  <https://docs.google.com/document/d/1W2v8cVzn6AiH2SF37aibwz1p_gZpIbgl/edit>`_